mmbman/Katagiri/1979-11-18-Blue-Cliff-Record-Case-1-Talk-2.md

 **Same person:** Well, no, but the commentator thought he deserved it.
 Isn’t that what this was?

 **Katagiri Roshi:** Oh yes, he has to deserve thirty blows.
-Otherwise, you cannot open your eyes.
-For instance, I told you before, when I was at the temple, I had a strike for two weeks [after I had attended] a week or so ... because I hated the monks’ life and temple life.
-Finally my teacher says, coming into my room, “Dainin, get up.
+Otherwise you cannot open your eyes.

+For instance, I told you before, when I was at the temple, I [went on] a strike for two weeks, [after I had attended] a week or so ... because I hated the monks’ life and temple life.
+Finally my teacher came into my room and said, “Dainin, get up.
 When the time comes, when everyone gets up, you get up.
 Everyone having breakfast; why don’t you have breakfast?
 When the time comes to get up, please get up.”
 Well, that is these thirty blows. *[He laughs.]* I actually deserved thirty blows.
-That’s why I couldn’t stay there; I felt shaky, my body and mind is shaky, anyway.
+That’s why I couldn’t stay there; I felt shaky, my body and mind was shaky, anyway.
 But I gave up; I didn’t strike.
-Next day, I did it, anyway; get up in the morning, and chanting, fixing meals.
-Still I hated it, *[laughter]* but anyway, I did it.
-But this is monk.
+Next day, I did it; got up in the morning, and chanting, fixing meals.
+Still I hated it... *[laughter]* but anyway, I did it.
+[This is being a] monk.

 So that is really thirty blows.
-But if you’re not ready to open your eyes, even though what he’s suggesting is very gentle – he didn’t scold me.
-“Dainin.
+But if you’re not ready to open your eyes...
+Even though what he’s suggesting is very gentle, he didn’t scold me: “Dainin.
 When the time comes for everyone to get up, please get up.
 If you feel sick, after that you can go to bed again.”
 That’s it.
 Very simple.
 If you’re not ready to accept this as thirty blows, well, that’s a pretty usual answer, suggestion.
 But anyway, that was really thirty blows for me.

 Well, I don’t know if Emperor Wu accepted thirty blows.
 I don’t know, but anyway, that is Engo Zen Master’s comment.